FAQ's About Adopted Rate Adjustments

-AlexRenew is proposing a two-year sewer rate adjustment to help fund the ongoing construction of the RiverRenew program scheduled for completion in late 2025.
-The adjustment will also support upgrades at our wastewater treatment facility to clean wastewater 24/7/365 and manage additional wet weather flows delivered as part of RiverRenew.
+AlexRenew adopted a two-year rate adjustment to help fund the mandated RiverRenew program and support upgrades at our treatment facility to purify wastewater 24/7/365.

-Existing sewer rates are proposed to increase by 6.9 percent on July 1, 2021, and by 6.5 percent on July 1, 2022.
-An average residential customer may see a difference of about $4 per month for each of these increases, or an average increase of about $50 per year.
+Per the two-year adjustment, wastewater treatment rates will increase by 6.5 percent on July 1, 2022.
+An average residential customer may see a difference of about $3 per month, or an average increase of about $36 per year.

-Will residential and commercial customers see the same increase?
+Will residential and commercial customers see the same adjustment?

-For commercial properties, increases for the base charge will be assessed based on the size of the meter.
-These increases generally align with the proposed 6.9% and 6.5% adjustments.
+For commercial properties, the Fiscal Year 2023 increases for the base charge will be assessed based on the size of the meter.
+This increase generally aligns with the adopted 6.5 percent adjustments.
 See tables below.

 Didn’t my bill already increase?

-This is the second sewer rate adjustment in support of RiverRenew.
-Sewer rate increases were implemented on July 1, 2019, and again on July 1, 2020.
+This will be the fourth wastewater treatment rate adjustment in support of RiverRenew.
+Rate increases were implemented each July 1 in 2019, 2020, and 2021.
 Future additional rate increases are anticipated until 2026 to pay for RiverRenew debt.

 What is the RiverRenew program?